 - sheets to cover the mattress – you need at least 4 because they need to be changed often; fitted sheets make life easier but can be quite expensive, so you could use pieces of old sheet

 - light blankets for warmth

 Pillows and duvets

-Don't use pillows and duvets – they are not safe for babies who are less than a year old because of the risk of suffocation.
+Don't use pillows and duvets – they're not safe for babies less than a year old because of the risk of suffocation.
 Duvets can also make your baby too hot.

 Sheets and layers of blankets tucked in firmly below your baby's shoulder level or a baby sleeping bag are safe for your baby to sleep in.